warren/perdicis-notes/content/Poetry and literature I like.md

 - [[Excerpt from The Wise Man's Fear]]
 - [[Excerpt from The French Lieutenant's Woman]]
 - [[Excerpt from The Man in the Arena]]
+- [[Modern art exists because of financial loopholes]] - the quote here about modernism

 ### Poetry
 - [Sonnet 19](https://www.poetryfoundation.org/poems/45088/sonnet-19-devouring-time-blunt-thou-the-lions-paws) - Shakespeare